mikael-espinola/moovie-v1/README.md

-# Moovie - Your favorite Movie Finder
+# Moovie

-Moovie is a personal project application created to practice skills in React.JS, JavaScript, HTML, CSS e API REST.
+Moovie is a personal project application created to practice skills in React.JS, Typescript e API REST.

 ## Overview